brian-watkins/elmer/README.md

 When you create your `HttpResponseStub` just use the `Elmer.Http.Stub.deferResponse` builder function to indicate that this response should be deferred until `Elmer.Command.resolveDeferred` is called.

-#### Mock Commands
+#### Dummy Commands

 You might want to write a test that expects a command to be sent, but doesn't care to describe the behavior that results from processing that command -- perhaps that is tested somewhere else.
-In that case, you could use `Elmer.Command.mockCommand <identifier>` to create a mock command.
+In that case, you could use `Elmer.Command.dummyCommand <identifier>` to create a dummy command.
-When Elmer processes a mock command, it simply records the fact that the command was sent; it does not feed any message back into the system.
-In your test, use `Elmer.command.expectMock <indentifier>` to expect that the command was sent.
+When Elmer processes a dummy command, it simply records the fact that the command was sent; otherwise it treats the command just like `Cmd.none`.
+In your test, use `Elmer.command.expectDummy <identifier>` to expect that the command was sent.

 ### Development